ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

    - RAID 1 provides better performance and smaller windows of susceptibility to sequential failure, such as shorter rebuild time, than RAID 5.
 However, RAID 5 has less storage overhead.
    - RAID 6 provides protection against dual failures, but requires a minimum of six hosts compared to four hosts for RAID 5.
 - To add more storage to your vSAN cluster, you must add new hosts to the cluster or add {{site.data.keyword.cloud_notm}} Endurance NFS storage instead.
 Adding disks to the existing hosts is not currently supported.
-- If you mount additional {{site.data.keyword.cloud_notm}} Endurance NFS storage to your cluster, ensure that you follow the architecture guidance and configure host routes to the storage that uses the `SDDC-DPortGroup-NFS` port group addresses.
+- If you mount additional {{site.data.keyword.cloud_notm}} Endurance NFS storage to your cluster, ensure that you follow the architecture guidance and configure host routes to the storage that uses the cluster's NFS port group addresses.
 You must authorize these addresses, rather than the hosts themselves, to the storage.
 For more information, see [Attached storage infrastructure management](/docs/vmwaresolutions?topic=vmwaresolutions-storage-infra-mgmt#storage-infra-mgmt-vsphere-routing).

 ## Related links
 {: #solution_considerations-related}